Lombard locks: Archeology

 While some structures built along the Praocchio brook in Chiusa di San Michele have traditionally been regarded as Lombard, their origin is unclear.
-There is a some evidence of fortification along this imaginary line, but near the central Piazza della Repubblica, has raised the doubts of archaeologists.
+There is some evidence of fortification along this imaginary line, but near the central Piazza della Repubblica, has raised the doubts of archaeologists.
 In a room below a deconsecrated chapel, known as St. Joseph's, ancient walls have been found, of uncertain date, but which may hint at an early medieval fortification, possibly a tower with four corner turrets.
 It is a square room, with chamfered corners on the four corners suggesting small turrets two metres in diameter.